Bridging Model Reference Adaptive Control and Data Informativity: MRAC with Online Informative Data

 \section{MRAC with Online Informative Data}

-We aim to design an adaptive law to guarantee asymptotic convergence of $\hat{K}$ and $\hat{L}$ in \eqref{controller} to some (possibly non-unique) solution of the matching equations \eqref{mc}.
-We first provide necessary and sufficient conditions for existence of a time at which the system data become informative in the sense of Lemma \ref{LDIMRC} (cf. Section V-A).
-We then provide necessary and sufficient conditions for asymptotic convergence to a solution of the matching equations by only relying on data informativity for model reference control (cf. Section V-B).
-Finally, stability and convergence for the closed-loop signals are studied (cf. Section V-C) and discussions on existing MRAC solutions are given (cf. Section V-D).
+To solve Problem~\ref{P}, we first present necessary and sufficient conditions for the existence of an adaptive law that guarantees asymptotic convergence of $\hat{K}(t)$ and $\hat{L}(t)$ in \eqref{controller} to some (possibly non-unique) solution of the matching equations \eqref{mc} (Section~V-A).
+We then develop an input design only relying on data informativity for model reference control \mbox{(Section~V-B)}.
+Next, based on this input design, we establish convergence of MRAC to a solution of the matching equations (Section~V-C).
+Finally, stability and boundedness for the closed-loop signals are studied (Section V-D) and discussions on existing MRAC solutions are given (Section V-E).